vcwebio/conteco.nginx.base/README.md

-# The Conteco Nginx base
+# `nginx.base` - ContEco

+Nginx Base image, with minor configuration change.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

+## Configuration Changes

-The Nginx base image.
+The base image has the following configuration changes:

-## Modifications

-`output-to-JSON`
+- Changed log format to ContEco compatible JSON format.
-Override to reshape JSON or parse text log.
+- custom `output-to-JSON` implementation to reshape JSON or parse text log.

 ## Tags

 * 1.17.3
-* 1.15.12